Native JMeter Pressure Test

 - Number of Cycles indicates the number of cycles to be tested.

-Figure 5 Editing a thread group - Debug the JMeter test task.
+- Debug the JMeter test task.

 Click Debug, select the target test resource group as the executor, and click Start to start debugging.
-If an error was reported in the debugging result, edit the case based on the log information and debug it again.
+If an error is reported in the debugging result, edit the case based on the log information and debug it again.

-Figure 6 Starting debugging - Execute the JMeter test task.
+- Execute the JMeter test task.

 - View a test report.